kathrinlin/customizing-aspnetcore-book/manuscript/01-logging.md

 logging.AddProvider(new ColoredConsoleLoggerProvider(config));
 ```

-If needed you are able to clear all the previously added logger providers.
+If needed, you are able to clear all the previously added logger providers.
 Than we call `AddProvider` to add a new instance of our `ColoredConsoleLoggerProvider` with the specific settings.
 We could also add some more instances of the provider with different settings.

 This shows ho to handle different log levels in a a different way.
 You can use this to send an emails on hard errors, to log debug messages to a different log sink than regular informational messages and so on.